LARC Tutorial Leaders Application & Job Description

 LARC Tutorial Leaders Job Description

 LARC Tutorial Leaders actively involve their students in evidence-based activities to develop critical thinking skills and facilitate independent learning by actively involving students in the course material during supplemental tutorial sessions.
 In group discussion, students will share their ideas and solutions on the whiteboard, and utilize various questioning strategies.
 These are just a few methods that tutors use to stimulate active learning.
-Tutors continually improve their techniques by adopting methods from the most recent literature on small-group, peer facilitated learning.
-Tutors have the opportunity to make an important contribution towards the academic success of their fellow students.
+Leaders continually improve their techniques by adopting methods from the most recent literature on small-group, peer facilitated learning.
+Leaders have the opportunity to make an important contribution towards the academic success of their fellow students.
 Both Tutorial Leader training and the program structure have been designed to support the LARC Tutorial Leaders in their role.

 Position Requirements & Compensation

-Tutors are paid for all of the following except Uni Stu 175:
+Leaders are paid for all of the following except Uni Stu 175:

 Mandatory Fall Orientation: (Fall Leaders Only)